KennedyNjuguna/kennedynjuguna.github.io/_posts/2023-10-02-Working-with-AWS-CodeCommit.md

 warning: You appear to have cloned an empty repository.
 ```

-:thumbsup:You have successfully connected to and synchronized with the AWS CodeCommit repository.
+👍You have successfully connected to and synchronized with the AWS CodeCommit repository.

 ## Making a code change and first commit to the repo